lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 ...
 ```

 Notice, however, the large lags of 2.5, 2, 1.5, etc. seconds.
-In fact, the local events that have tags that do not align with an input tag cannot be processed until the next network input arrives (or 100 days pass)!
+In fact, the local events that have tags that do not align with an input tag cannot be processed until the next network input arrives (or 100 weeks pass)!

 ### Using STAA vs. STA